deontologician/EvoFighters/README.md

 system.
 They attack, defend, pick up items, and occasionally try to mate with each other.

-When they mate, they combine their dna similar to how sexually organisms in real life do, randomly selecting genes from each of the two parents.
+When they mate, they combine their dna similar to how sexually reproducing organisms in real life do, randomly selecting genes from each of the two parents.
 There's a chance of different kinds of mutations like gene swaps, transcription errors and the like.